-- Health and safety in the workplace during Covid.
+- How safe were workers in the workplace during Covid?
 We examine whether the measures taken by employers were perceived by workers to have been sufficient to make them feel safe at work.
 We ask if staff had concerns or worries, how were they raised with management and how were they responded to.

 Cross-cutting these research questions are a series of other thematic questions that assess differences in respondents’ experiences and views across different socio-economic groups that include different occupational categories, age cohorts, genders, ethnicity, adults with or without children, contractual status, etc..
 These questions include:

 - Which groups of workers were hardest hit by Covid-19 work arrangements

 - How do preferences for work location vary across the different categories of workers?

 - How secure are workers in their jobs?
 Are young workers more exposed to insecure and precarious forms of employment?
 Are new forms of ‘precarity’ emerging across different cohorts of non-permanent workers, including those who identify work opportunities via digital platforms, so-called ‘gig workers’.

 - Which workers demonstrate more attachment to unions and see benefits in union representation?